 Quartz technology is fantastic.
 Below is a clock mechanism I found.
 When I took the cover off, I found that it had stopped because it was full of ants.
 Upon removal of the ants, it started running.
-It has been running faithfully for me since 1989.
+It has been running faithfully for more than thirty years.
 I like the fact that it has brass plates, so it must be relatively early, probably from around 1978.
 I add small bits of tissue paper around the battery terminals in case the battery leaks.
 The paper absorbs the battery acid and protects the clock's circuit board.
-With a C battery, a clock like this will run for three to five years.
+With a C battery, a clock like this will run for about three years.

 Here is another mechanism of similar vintage, and also Japanese.
 You can see that the circuit board was soldered by hand.